Asia News Network

 Asia News Network (ANN) is a news coalition of 24 news organisations from various Asian countries.
-Headquartered in Singapore, it was established in 1999 to form an alliance and enhance co-operation between them and their respective journalists and newspapers.
+Headquartered in Singapore, it was established in 1999 to form an alliance and enhance co-operation among the various news organisations and their respective journalists and newspapers.

 Through the coalition, members pool resources and expertise to offer in-depth coverage of regional and international issues by presenting local viewpoints on complex topics.
 Most newspapers in this coalition are also the newspaper of record in their respective countries.

+Asia News Network once had a weekly news magazine which started in 2006.

 Members

 Asia News Network members consist of the following publications: